What you can do

 Action not required within 2 days

-Ask your department's authorised BEIMS user, or your Building Supervisor, to log a maintenance request with Asset Services using BEIMS Maintenance Requests.
+Ask your department's authorised BEIMS user, or your Building Supervisor, to log a maintenance request with Property and Campus Services using the Service Request System.

 - Report a Sustainability Improvement Opportunity

 Please let us know your ideas and observations about sustainability opportunities in the University environment around you, using the this form.

 Some of the August 2009 to August 2010 consumption savings highlights are: